Formality of the little N-disks operad: Abstract

 \section{Abstract}

-\private{ CONFIDENTIAL\\} \private{See the boolean "privateversion" at the beginning of the latex file.\\} We develop the details of Kontsevich's proof of the formality of little $N$-disks operad over the field of real numbers.
-Formality holds in the category of operads of chain complexes and also in some sense in the category of commutative differential graded algebras, which is the category encoding ``real'' homotopy theory.
-We also prove a relative version of the formality for the inclusion of the little $m$-disks operad in the little $N$-disks operad for $N\geq2m+1$.
+We develop the details of Kontsevich's proof of the formality of little $N$-disks operad over the field of real numbers.
+Formality holds in the category of operads of chain complexes and also in some sense in the category of commutative differential graded algebras, which is the category encoding rational homotopy theory (or ``real'' homotopy theory in this case).
+We also prove a relative version of the formality for the inclusion of the little $m$-disks operad in the little $N$-disks operad when $N\geq2m+1$.